Killing Eve’s Jodie Comer joins A24 and Adam McKay’s HBO drama series Big Swiss

 Jodie Comer has joined the cast of Big Swiss, a new HBO drama from A24 and Adam McKay's Hyperobject Industries.

-Based on Jen Beagin's upcoming book of the same name, the show will see the Free Guy star play the titular character, also known as Flavia.
-Details beyond that are a little unclear, but we do know that it'll follow a young woman named Greta, who tries to reinvent herself in Hudson, New York.
+Based on Jen Beagin's upcoming book of the same name, the show will see the Free Guy star play the titular character, also known as Flavia, a young woman who tries to reinvent herself in Hudson, New York.

 There, she lands a job anonymously transcribing sex therapy sessions.
-But things get complicated when she becomes fixated on one of the patients – presumably Big Swiss – and an obsessive, explosive relationship sparks between the pair.
+But things get complicated when she becomes fixated on one of the patients, and an obsessive, explosive relationship sparks between the pair.

 The project marks the first major series for Comer since wrapping Killing Eve, which is currently airing its fourth and final season.
 She is also set to executive produce the show alongside Beagin.